 Most of the time, workspaces in Fusion Lifecycle have hundreds, if not thousands (or even tens of thousands) of records to sort through.
-Quickly narrowing down the information you need to work with can save a lot of your valuable time, and impress your boss by getting your work done faster.
+Quickly narrowing down the information you need to work with can save a lot of your valuable time, and impress your boss by doing your job more quickly.

 Before we begin, you might want to take a look at this quick tip video I made on the topic:

 Through the workspace view in the modern interface, you can create saved views that define what information you want to see.
 This includes defining the following for each view: